 Performing Arts comprises closely linked areas of Drama, Music and Dance.
 Within Performing Arts students are given opportunities to develop skills and confidence for life-long learning, exploring issues related to citizenship and other curriculum areas as well as developing subject specific knowledge and skills in a creative, challenging and supportive environment.

-In Key Stage 3 pupils undertake a practical curriculum where learners are encouraged to develop a range of drama and dance skills with classes rotating between subjects every half-term.
+In Key Stage 3 pupils participate in three single lessons of Performing Arts a week – one drama, one music and one dance and enjoy a practical curriculum where learners are encouraged to develop a range of skills and subject knowledge.

 Music is a thriving part of the school community with students participating in a wide range of musical activities including concerts and musical theatre as well as performing in competitions, both locally and nationally.